mitkunz/Simple_DCTLs/README.md

 ## Technicolor Emulation

 A little DCTL that simulates the Technicolor look.
 You can fine-tune the RGB Mix values and also enable a logarithmic rolloff function to eliminate clipping.
-The basic RGB mix idea is an adapted version of the PowerGrade implementation by [JanikBrosFilms](https://www.youtube.com/watch?v=kXNRtrK3Lx8), which is further improved with anti-clipping functionality.
+The basic RGB mix idea is an adapted version of the PowerGrade implementation by [Tim Yemmax ](https://www.youtube.com/watch?v=NlvvBf9UcOk) and [JanikBrosFilms](https://www.youtube.com/watch?v=kXNRtrK3Lx8), which is further improved with anti-clipping functionality.

 Example             |  Settings Panel :-------------------------:|:-------------------------: